 Figure 2 gives an example of method 2 in which the reference resampling ratio is 4:1.
 In Figure 2, the solid circles indicated by a[0], a[1], a[2] and a[3] are the prediction samples (take 2x2 prediction block as an example) and the squares are the integer reference samples.
 The dotted circles are the extended samples whose values are copied from the prediction boundary samples.
 That is, e = a[0], d = a[1], e = a[0], f = a[2].
 And then the extended dotted samples are used for to calculate the gradient of predictions.

 Figure 2 an example of method 2

+Proposed method 3

+In the method 3, in order to keep the design consistent with PROF in non-RPR case and not increase memory bandwidth at the same time, PROF can only be enabled when the resampling ratio (both of two dimension ratios) is less than or equal to 2.
+In this case, the nearest integer reference samples to the extended prediction samples are guaranteed to be within the reference sample area which are used for prediction block interpolation, so no clipping operation is needed.
+If the resampling ratio is larger than 2, PROF is not allowed.

 Simulation results